kgish/angular-unit-testing-workshop/README.md

 # Angular Unit Testing Workshop

-This is the COIN workshop about Angular Unit Testing adapted from the online [Unit Testing Angular Course](https://app.pluralsight.com/library/courses/unit-testing-angular) created by Joe Eames.
+This is the company workshop I created about Angular Unit Testing adapted from the online [Unit Testing Angular Course](https://app.pluralsight.com/library/courses/unit-testing-angular) created by Joe Eames.

 Angular provides out of the box set of tools to help us unit test our code, but all those tools and techniques need to be learned.